SkiFire13/master-thesis/chapters/background/6-game-characterization.typ

 // Seen from another point of view, a logic formula $phi$ for $E(b, i)$ represents whether $b$ will be below the solution for $x_i$, expressed as a boolean expression in function of whether some elements of the basis will be below the solutions for some variables, represented by the atoms $[b, i]$.
 Then $E(b, i)$ represents all the possibly partial assignments that make the formula true, while $M(phi)$ represents only a subset of possibly partial assignments such that no valid assignment exist that is not a superset of those included.

-It should be noted however that we cannot automatically get such formulas from any opaque function that could appear in a system of fixpoint equations.
-Instead, this will need to be done separately for each function, or class of functions.

 // TODO: Comment, example?

 === Translating $mu$-calculus formulas <mucalculus-translation>